-- Consideration of natural resource management and land management practices to minimise negative impacts and contribute towards sustainable pastoralism. - Protection and maintenance of remnant vegetation and areas with significant values. - Directing agricultural pursuits so that they minimise impacts such as clearing, bushfire management, uncontrolled access, weeds, pests and feral animals.
+- Consideration of natural resource management and land management practices to minimise negative impacts and contribute towards sustainable pastoralism. - Protection and maintenance of romnant vegetation and areas with significant values. - Directing agricultural pursuits so that they minimise impacts such as clearing, bushfire management, uncontrolled access, weeds, pests and feral animals. - Coordinate with the Pastoral Lands Board and DPIRD to support Ecologically Sustainable Rangeland Management (ESRM) planning within the Shire.